[...] My answers are here. [...]

 Which Supernatural Beings?

 My first novel, Shift, features a type of shapeshifter I’ve never come across in fiction before.
 My second novel, Bloodroot, is my take on vampires, the kind I’d love to read but haven’t been able to find.
-I’m currently working on a zombie novel, because there aren’t enough zombies in fiction.
+My current project is a futuristic YA.

 Which Narrative?